flutter/website/src/platform-integration/web/index.md

 description: Details of how Flutter supports the creation of web experiences.
 ---

-Flutter’s web support delivers the same experiences on the web as on mobile.
+Flutter's web support delivers the same experiences on the web as on mobile.
 Building on the portability of Dart, the power of the web platform and the flexibility of the Flutter framework, you can now build apps for iOS, Android, and the browser from the same codebase.
 You can compile existing Flutter code